Pinky and the Brain: History

-On Animaniacs and Pinky and the Brain
+Animaniacs

 Pinky and the Brain first appeared as a recurring segment on the animated series Animaniacs, another series produced by Steven Spielberg.
-On September 3, 1993, Pinky and the Brain premiered on television in the episode "Win Big", which aired on the FOX network.
+On September 14, 1993, Pinky and the Brain premiered on television in the episode "Win Big", which aired on the FOX network.

 On September 9, 1995, Pinky and the Brain were spun off onto their own half-hour series on Kids' WB!, with each episode consisting of one or more segments, including some of the segments from Animaniacs.
-The first season was scheduled in a prime time slot from September 10, 1995 through July 21, 1996, as part of the new WB network lineup, with episodes also being repeated within the Saturday morning cartoon block.
+The first season was scheduled in a prime time slot from September 10, 1995, through July 21, 1996, as part of the new WB network lineup, with episodes also being repeated within the Saturday morning cartoon block.
 It had been envisioned for the series to be the WB network's answer to The Simpsons, at that point in its 7th season, which was running on the FOX network.
 The series tended to have more jokes and humor aimed at adults rather than children.
 Due to poor ratings following the first season, primarily due to running against 60 Minutes, subsequent seasons were moved to Saturday mornings as part of the Kids' WB! programming block.

 Even though they had their own series, they still had several shorts in Animaniacs after they got the series, still appeared in the series' intro and often made cameo appearances.